denoland/manual/node/how_to_with_npm/apollo.md

 This is also where we describe the queries we allow for our data, using the special **Query** type in GraphQL.
 We have two queries:

-- ‘_dinosaurs’_ which gets a list of all dinosaurs
+- `dinosaurs` which gets a list of all dinosaurs
-- ‘_dinosaur’,_ which takes in the name of a dinosaur as an argument and returns information about that one type of dinosaur.
+- `dinosaur` which takes in the `name` of a dinosaur as an argument and returns information about that one type of dinosaur.

-We’re going to export all this within our ‘typeDefs,’ type definitions,
+We’re going to export all this within our`‘typeDefs`, type definitions,
 variable:

 ```tsx